Jacse/themes-for-brackets/README.md

 * Type "themes" in the top right search bar
 * Locate "Themes for Brackets" (not to be confused with just "Themes", which is a completely other extension, which doesn't style all of Brackets) and click the install button next to it

-If you are having troubles installing the extension that way, you can follow theses steps instead (the first approach is to be preffered)
+If you are having trouble installing the extension that way, you can follow theses steps instead (the first approach is to be preffered)
 * file->extension manager..., or click the lego brick icon in the right toolbar
 * Install from url...
 * Copy https://github.com/Jacse/themes-for-brackets in there and click OK